 Directions: Mix 1 tsp of Triphala Churna in 1/2 cup of warm water.
 Steep for 3-5 minutes, stir well and drink.
 Follow with a few sips of plain warm water as needed.
 This should be taken 15-30 minutes before bed.

 5. Get to bed early.

 With a full day of restoration and detoxification, an early bedtime should be well received.
 Ideally one should be in bed by 9:30pm and asleep by 10 to allow the body time to integrate the healing process that occurs when cleansing.

-- Take a detoxifying herbal formula such as our Daily Detox Formula or Trikatu Churna three times throughout the day before each meal.
+- Take a detoxifying herbal formula three times throughout the day before each meal.

 - Perform a Dashamul Basti (herbal enema) the day of the cleanse (read more details on Basti therapy here).

 - Keep up as many self-care practices as possible throughout the week such as tongue scraping, drinking hot water upon awakening, nasya and/or taking a walk after lunch.

 - Continue with the Triphala Churna each night before bed (at 1/2 tsp nightly) and the Tikta Ghrita each morning upon awakening (at 1/2-1 tsp each morning).

 - Make kitchari a staple in your daily diet!
 It is not just for cleansing, but a nourishing healthy meal with a wide variety of recipe options.